 This might sound like a lot of adjusting for us and like the furthest thing from consistency, but the idea here is to maintain the consistency of the environment for your fiddle.
 Do your best to maintain the temperature, humidity, and quality of light your tree receives, whether that means adding a grow light, using a humidifier in the winter, or covering an AC vent.

 It also means adjusting your watering to suit the plant’s requirements and knowing how to read your plant so you know what it needs.

 It takes practice, but with a little practice, you’ll have a gorgeous fiddle leaf fig all year round.

-To chat more with other fiddle leaf fig owners, join our community on Facebook.
+To chat more with other fiddle leaf fig owners about seasonal changes that can hurt your fiddle leaf fig, join our community on Facebook.